eluv-io/elv-docs/auth/editor_signed_tokens.md

 * write a policy for the content
 * sign the policy
 * create a policy object and store the signed policy under the `auth_policy` key in the meta-data of the policy object
-* create a editor-signed token that embeds - as contextual information - the ID of policy object as well as other values that might be used in the evaluation of the policy.
+* create a editor-signed token that embeds - as contextual information - the ID of the policy object as well as other values that might be used in the evaluation of the policy.

-## Simple Editor-signed token
+## Simple Editor-Signed Token

 In this simple form editor-signed tokens provide default permissions to their users.